yaacov/jobrunner/README.md

 - **In-cluster credentials**: Service account tokens and environment variables pre-configured ([docs](docs/using-kubectl.md))
 - **Status Tracking**: Monitor pipeline and individual step progress

+## Why Pipelines?

+A pipeline breaks work into separate Jobs, giving each step its own container, resources, and lifecycle.
+This isolation lets you run steps in parallel, retry failures individually, and see exactly where things broke.
+The tradeoff is more moving parts than a single Job.

+Use a pipeline when:
+- Steps can run in parallel
+- Steps need different container images or resource limits
+- You need to retry individual steps on failure
+- You want per-step logs and status

+Use a single Job when:
+- Steps run sequentially and share state
+- All steps use the same image
+- Simplicity matters more than flexibility

 ## Quick Start

 ### Install CRDs and Run Operator